jt14den/SWC-Cheatsheets/openrefine-sql.md

     - Note: `!=` means "not equal to"
   - `SELECT * FROM Survey WHERE quant='sal' AND (person != 'lake' OR person IS NULL);`
     - We need an explicit check
-- In some other kinds of databases, you can specify a default value other than NULL for a column
+- In some other kinds of databases, you can specify a default value other than NULL for a field
   - What might be useful in an R context?

 ***---------- Socrative #5 ----------***: Visted, sorted by date, excluding NULL

-Write a query that sorts the records in Visited by date, excluding entries for which the date is not known\
+Write a query that sorts the records in Visited by date, excluding entries for which the date is not known

 SELECT * FROM Visited WHERE dated IS NOT NULL ORDER BY dated; (*works, but less clear*) SELECT * FROM Visited WHERE dated IS NOT NULL ORDER BY dated ASC; (*correct, preferred*)